andybalham/blog-source-code/blog-posts/inter-stack-parameters.md

 Values within the Parameter Store are accessed via keys, which are just string values.

-Given this, it struck myself that if both stacks have shared knowledge of a statically-defined key string, then they should be able to use this key to share dynamically-generated values.
+Given this, it struck me that if both stacks have shared knowledge of a statically-defined key string, then they should be able to use this key to share dynamically-generated values.
+One stack storing the value and the other retrieving it.

 ## The Mock API stack

 The first thing for me to do was create a stack that contained a mock API.
 In this case, it was to be a mock Credit Reference service.
-As the parameter name is to be shared across stacks, we set up the stack so that it can be passed in as a property of the stack.
+As the parameter name is to be shared across stacks, we set up the stack so that it can be passed in via a properties object.

 ```TypeScript
 export interface MockApiStackProps {